 Beyond the terrible injuries you may sustain in a wreck involving an 18 wheeler, one of the most frustrating aspects is knowing the collision was avoidable.
 One example is if the trucker who crashed into you would have waited until at a complete stop to use his or her cell phone.
 1,600,000 accidents are caused by cell phone use annually.
 That means every three minutes, someone chooses texting/calling/games/social media over the safety of our community.
 This type of selfish, unnecessary action puts all of us at risk.
 Although we cannot reverse time to prevent a truck driver from using his or her cell phone and causing you harm, we can utilize South Carolina and federal law to obtain justice.

-The Law Does Not Allow Tractor Trailer Operators To Drive Distracted
+The Law Does Not Allow Semi Truck Drivers To Drive Distracted

 Some trucking companies have policies in place that prohibit truckers from using cell phones altogether.
 However, having a policy is one thing; enforcing it is another.
 Likewise, trucking companies that do not prohibit cell phone use while in operation place everyone with whom they share the road in greater danger.
 Rest stops, weigh stations, and gas stations are ideal places for a truck driver to return a call or send a text.

-If you have questions about a truck accident, and want to know if cell phone use was a contributing factor, call me today or simply start a live chat with our online assistant.
+If you have questions about a truck accident, and want to know if cell phone use was a contributing factor, call me today or simply start a live chat with our online assistant using the box below.
 We can use Freedom of Information requests, subpoenas, depositions, and a number of other legal avenues to help get you answers and justice.
 We want to make our roadways safer for everyone in South Carolina and look forward to being of service.